-The Group is exposed to credit risk, which is the risk that a counterparty will be unable to pay amounts in full when due or being demanded for repayment.
 Exposure to credit risk is managed through regular analysis of the ability of borrowers to meet principal and interest repayment obligations.
-In addition, for a loan receivable and its related interest receivables amounting to CAD7,052,000 (equivalent to HK\$44,169,000) secured by 16.67% equity interests in Bayshore, the exposure to credit risk is mitigated through realisation of the collateral in event of its default.
-The Group performs impairment assessment under ECL model by individual assessment on 12m ECL basis where there had been no significant increase in credit risk since initial recognition.
+For a loan receivable and its related interest receivables amounting to HK\$49,252,000 are secured by two residential properties and carparks situated in Hong Kong.
+In addition, for a loan receivable and its related interest receivables amounting to CAD7,092,000 (equivalent to HK\$41,173,000 (2022: CAD7,052,000 (equivalent to HK\$44,169,000)), secured by 16.67% (2022: 16.67%) equity interests in Bayshore.
+The exposure to credit risk is mitigated through realisation of the collaterals in event of their default.
+There were no loan receivables and interest receivables in respect of which a loss allowance has not been recognised because of the collaterals.
+As at 31 March 2023, no loan receivables and interest receivables with collaterals held as security are credit-impaired.
+The Group performs impairment assessment under ECL model by individual assessment.
+Key sources of estimation uncertainty include forward-looking factors.
+Forward-looking information has been incorporated into the determination of expected credit losses, including the use of macroeconomic information.
+The management has assessed the impact of economic environment on default rate by taking into consideration of gross domestic growth rate under different situations, including economic upturn and downturn.
+For other loan receivables and interest receivables with no significant increase in credit risk since initial recognition, the ECL is assessed on 12m ECL basis.
 For certain other loan receivables and interest receivables the ECL is assessed on lifetime ECL basis because the credit risk has increased significantly since initial recognition.